Types of accommodation available

 Halls of Residence

 These are buildings owned by the university for the purpose of housing students.
-Due to their limited availability "halls" are generally only available to first year students.
+'Halls' are in scarce supply and are therefore generally only available to first year students.
 Living in halls give students time to settle into their new environment and make friends before moving into privately rented accommodation in their second year.

 House/ Flat Share